-In this class for fiction writers, we’ll be workshopping through a subversion of the standard workshop model, generating writing while also testing out ways to subvert archetypes, modes of telling, and easy narrative canards.
-In advance of the class, writers will share with me a stand-alone piece of fiction they’ve written that they believe does not work (max.
+In this course for fiction writers, students will workshop through an upside-down version of the standard workshop model, generating writing while also testing out ways to subvert archetypes, modes of telling, and easy narrative canards.
+In advance of the class, writers will share a stand-alone piece of fiction they’ve written that they believe does not work (max.
 10,000 words).
-I will train the class as a whole in an alternate workshop model, in which the goal is not to pass judgment on the work, but instead to ask thoughtful, neutral, nonjudgmental questions during class, designed to reconcile the writer with the written piece.
-Everyone will also have the chance to disseminate a short piece of fiction, published by another writer, that they find subversive (less than 1,000 words), and will lead a discussion of that text.
-We will engage in a series of playful exercises designed to get you to shake up what you think you know about fiction writing.
-After each session, I’ll meet briefly with the students whose work we talked about that day.
+The instructor will train the class as a whole in an alternate workshop model where the goal is not to pass judgment on the work, but instead to ask thoughtful, neutral, nonjudgmental questions during class in order to reconcile the writer with their own written piece.
+Everyone will also have a chance to disseminate a short piece of fiction (published by another writer) that they find subversive (fewer than 1,000 words) and lead a discussion of that text.
+Participants will engage in a series of playful exercises designed to shake up what they think they know about fiction writing.
+After each session, the instructor will meet briefly with students whose work was discussed that day.

 - This is a mixed levels workshop.

 - Please submit a cover letter that states your interest in this workshop and gives an overview of your writing background and prior workshop experience, if any.

 - The cost is $600.
 If you are selected to participate in the workshop, a deposit of $200 is required to register, with the balance due by September 30.

 - Applications will be accepted on a rolling basis until the class is full.